jenkinsci/coverity-plugin/README.md

 *   Added support for Jenkins Pipeline by adding the pipeline steps `coverityResults` and `withCoverityEnv`.
 (BZ 97113)
 *   Coverity plugin supports the usage of Credentials Manager in the global configuration.
 (BZ 107429)
 *   Added Coverity Static Analysis Tools as a tool installation, configured through Global Tools Configurations in Jenkins 2 and newer (also improves pipeline support).
+*   Deprecating the existing Coverity tools location and the location node property, users should instead configure tools using the Global Tool Configuration.
+These fields will be removed in an upcoming release.
+(BZ 108096)
 *   Added feature to override the Coverity Connect username and password for a Job using a Credentials value.
 (BZ 92651)
 *   Added feature to override the Coverity Static Analysis Tools for a Job using a global tool installation.
 (BZ 107178)
+*   Deprecating the existing Coverity Connect Username and Password fields, users should instead configure a Username with Password Credential (through the Credentials Plugin) to provide Coverity Connect with authentication information.
+These fields will be removed in an upcoming release.
+(BZ 108097)
 *   The minimum supported version of Coverity Connect and Coverity Analysis tools is 8.0.0.
 (BZ 106531)
 *   Fixed an issue where a blank Node property for Coverity Static Analysis Location would fail builds with the error "[Node] Jenkins : Could not Find Coverity Analysis Home Directory.".
 (BZ 101161)
 *   Added SCM drop-down entries for Team Foundation Server 2015 & 2017, Plastic & Plastic (fully distributed).
 These SCMs are supported in newer Coverity tool version 2017.07 (with the exception of TFS 2015 which was supported in prior versions) (BZ 105111)